John L. Thornton: Career

 Thornton joined Goldman Sachs in 1980.
 In 1983, he founded Goldman Sachs' European mergers and acquisitions business.
 He served as co-CEO of Goldman Sachs International in London from 1995 to 1996.
-Thornton was Chairman of Goldman Sachs Asia from 1996 to 1998, where he expanded the firm's regional franchise during the Asian financial crisis.
+Thornton was Chairman of Goldman Sachs Asia from 1996 to 1998, where he expanded the firm's regional franchise during the 1997 Asian financial crisis.
 He became co-president of Goldman Sachs in 1999.
 When then-CEO Henry Paulson delayed his retirement and Thornton's expected promotion, Thornton left Goldman Sachs in 2003 and became a professor at Tsinghua University in Beijing.
-Thornton is the first non-Chinese full professor at Tsinghua University since 1949.
-Thornton did not speak any Chinese languages at the time of his appointment.
+Thornton is the first non-Chinese full professor at Tsinghua University since 1999, although he did not speak any Chinese languages at the time of his appointment.
 The New York Times reported that Thornton's Goldman exit “was not met with resistance from senior management”.

 Thornton was non-executive chairman at Laura Ashley, the British fashion retailer, between 1995 and 2002.

 Thornton joined the board of directors for Ford Motor Company in 1996.
 William Clay Ford, Jr. – then CEO and chairman at Ford – had been friends with Thornton since their prep school days together at The Hotchkiss School.
-Their personal ties came under "sharp scrutiny" when William Clay Ford, Jr., received 400,000 shares in Goldman Sachs's 1999 IPO, the largest individual award of that IPO by a large margin.
-In 2002, an escalating series of investigations and congressional hearings revealed that Goldman Sachs had “spun hot IPO shares to preferred clients”, mostly CEOs, as "an inducement to win investment banking business" from those clients.
+Their personal ties came under "sharp scrutiny" when Ford, Jr. received 400,000 shares in Goldman Sachs's 1999 IPO, the largest individual award of that IPO by a large margin.
+In 2002, an escalating series of investigations and congressional hearings revealed that Goldman Sachs had "spun hot IPO shares to preferred clients", mostly CEOs, as "an inducement to win investment banking business" from those clients.
 Goldman Sachs collected $87 million in investment fees from Ford Motor Company between 1996 and 2002.
-A board ethics whistle-blower described Goldman's role in the bank's activities with Ford as being "the umpire and pitcher in the same game".
+A board ethics whistleblower described Goldman's role in the bank's activities with Ford as being "the umpire and pitcher in the same game".
 Thornton remains a member of Ford's compensation, finance and nominating and governance committees and is the longest serving independent director of Ford.
-Thornton played a significant role in helping Ford survive the financial crisis.
+Thornton played a significant role in helping Ford survive the COVID-19 recession.

 In 2005, Thornton became the founding chairman of the Nelson Mandela Legacy Trust in the United States.

 In December 2008, Thornton became a board member at HSBC and stepped down in 2013.
-Thornton has also served on the Boards of Intel, ICBC, China Unicom, IMG, BSkyB, DirectTV, News Corp. and on the advisory board of McKinsey.
+Thornton has also served on the boards of Intel, ICBC, China Unicom, IMG, BSkyB, DirecTV, News Corp., and on the advisory board of McKinsey.